I want to bring people together and celebrate our differences through a collection of hand drawings by all people, all ages, all races.

 Some think that people with different beliefs should be separate.
 But separate is never equal.
 Being separate never improves anything.
 It doesn't help.
 If anything, it makes it worse.
 Because if people can't work together, then they can't solve problems.

-If you want people to be together, you need to do something, or at least be a part of something.
+If you would like people to come together, you should do something to help the world, or at least be a part of something.
 You can become a part of 10,000 hands, and we believe your voice is important too, just like everyone else's.
-You know that, I know that.
-But some people don't.

-4. Remember, everyone can make a hand, and there is no deadline, but I might stop after I get 10,000.
+Remember, everyone can make a hand, and there is no deadline, but I might stop after I get 10,000.
+If you need any inspiration on what your hand should look like, you can look at the slideshow above.

 How It All Started